Backing Up StudioSchool Pro using FileMaker Pro Server

 backup will remain until Wednesday at 8:30.

-also have daily backups to other media such as an external
+locally and to other media such as an external hard

 drive